feasibleone/blong/docs/blong/docs/intro.md

 # Getting started

-`Blong` is an API focused RAD framework, based on good concepts, proven to work well during the development of the UnderTree framework.
+`Blong` is an API and DRY focused RAD framework, based on good concepts, proven to work well during the development of the UnderTree framework.

 Before writing code, get to know the framework's [concepts](category/concepts).